Kyle Isbel Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 18th in MLB.

-- The Tigers' 4.46 team ERA ranks 20th across all MLB pitching staffs.
+- The Tigers have a 4.44 team ERA that ranks 20th across all league pitching staffs.

-- Tigers pitchers combine to rank 18th in baseball in home runs given up (112 total, 1.2 per game).
+- Tigers pitchers combine to allow 112 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- In his last outing on Saturday against the Seattle Mariners, the left-hander threw five innings, allowing two earned runs while surrendering three hits.
+- The righty last pitched on Sunday against the Seattle Mariners, when he threw 6 2/3 scoreless innings while giving up two hits.

-- The 30-year-old has put up a 2.70 ERA and 9.5 strikeouts per nine innings across 13 games this season, while giving up a batting average of .211 to opposing hitters.
+- The 31-year-old has amassed an ERA of 3.75, with 7 strikeouts per nine innings, in 16 games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.